-Gas pipelines may be located anywhere. including under streets and sidewalks.
+Gas pipelines may be located anywhere, including under streets and sidewalks.
 You most likely have utility-owned pipelines underground on your property, possibly just inches below the surface.
 Excavation, demolition and other forms of digging are a major cause of pipeline damage.
 It's important to know where they are before you begin any type of digging.
-Whether you're planning on building a major development or landscaping your vard, take three steps to protect your safety and the safety of those around you:
+Whether you're planning on building a major development or landscaping your yard, take three steps to protect your safety and the safety of those around you:

-- 1. Mark out the proposed excavation with white paint or flags. - 2.
-Contact DigAlert at 811 or digalert.org at least two working days before you dia (not includina the day of notification).
+- 1. Mark the proposed excavation with white paint or flags. - 2.
+Contact DigAlert at 811 or digalert.org at least two working days before you dig (not including the day of notification).
 DigAlert will arrange for buried utility-owned lines to be located and marked.
 This service is free.

-contacts DigAlert to have utilityowned lines marked before any digging takes place.
+3. Make sure any contractor you hire contacts DigAlert to have

+utility-owned lines marked before

+any digging takes place.

 Please be aware that SDG&E does not mark customer-owned gas lines.
 These typically run from the meter to your gas equipment and/or appliances.
-You will need to call a gualified professional to mark and maintain your gas lines.
-Learn more at sdge.com/your-gas-lines.
+You will need to call a qualified professional to mark and maintain your gas lines.
+Learn more at sdge.com/Your-Gas-Lines.